 - Watch the discomfort.
 Watch yourself as you get a bit uncomfortable — are you starting to complain (internally)?
 Are you looking for ways to avoid it?
 Where do you turn to?
 What happens if you stay with it, and don’t do anything?

 - Smile.
 This is not trivial advice.
 If you can smile while being uncomfortable, you can learn to be happy with discomfort, with practice.
-When I did the Goruck Challenge in 2011, it was 13 hours of discomfort — raw and bloody knees, sand in my shoes as a hiked and ran with 60+ pounds on my back, carrying teammates and logs, doing pushups and crabwalks and other exercises, needing the bathroom and being tired and hungry and cold.
-And yet, I practiced something simple: I tried to mantain a smile through all this discomfort.
+When I was practicing Kung Fu 1997, it was 2 hours of discomfort — sit-up, doing pushups, toughening our forearms with each others and broomsticks and other exercises, and being tired and hungry and cold.
+And yet, I practiced something simple: I tried to maintain a smile through all this discomfort.
 It’s an important practice.

 Repeat this practice daily.
 It will be strange, perhaps difficult, at first, but soon your comfort zone will expand.
 If you practice it enough, with different activities, your comfort zone will expand to include discomfort.
 And then you can master the universe.

 What You Can Now Master

 If you master discomfort, what can you now master as a result?
 Just about anything:

 - Procrastination.
 We procrastinate to avoid something that’s not comfortable, but if you can learn to stay with that task, even if it’s not comfortable.
 The discomfort isn’t bad.